uxlfoundation/oneAPI-spec/source/elements/oneDAL/source/data_management/accessors.rst

 Accessor Types
 --------------

-|dal_short_name| defines a set of accessor classes each associated with single
+|dal_short_name| defines a set of accessor classes.
+Each class is associated
-way how to interact with data inside a :ref:`dataset`.
-Next table briefly explains these classes and shows which :ref:`dataset` implementations are supported by each accessor.
+with a single specific way of interacting with data within a :ref:`dataset`.
+The following table briefly explains these classes and shows which :ref:`dataset` implementations are supported by each accessor type.

 .. list-table::
    :header-rows: 1